GEOG 469, Energy Industry Applications of GIS - Spring 2019 Syllabus

 GEOG 469 Course Schedule

 Below you will find a summary of the primary learning activities for this course and the associated time frames.
-This course is twelve weeks in length, with an orientation week preceding the official start of the course.
+This course is thirteen weeks in length, with an orientation week preceding the official start of the course.
 Each lesson is one week long.

 |Before the first day of class...||Course Orientation||